 At the end of the meeting, summarize the meeting, and itemize any action items and the person or group assigned to complete them.
 You also want to establish times for action items to be completed and reported back to the group.
 Establish the day and time for your next conference call and provide conference details, such as the call-in number and conference code prior to ending the call.
 And, finally, make sure you have contact data from everyone on the call such as e-mail, phone number, etc. before hanging up.

-Once the call ends do not jump to another project or phone call immediately.
+Once the call ends, do not jump to another project or phone call immediately.
 This is the best time to summarize the call and your thoughts in an email to the group.
-In your email you should thank everyone for attending, summarize the highlights and list action items with an assigned party and a date for completion Be sure to restate the next calls date, time, dial in number and conference code at the end of your email.
+In your email, thank everyone for attending, summarize the highlights and list action items with an assigned party and a date for completion Be sure to restate the next call's date, time, dial-in number and conference code at the end of your email.